LaFortunaHR36/lafortunahr36/projects/rudder-bearings-seals-replacement.md

 ![Credit to S/V Endeavour](../images/gantry.jpg)

 3. Also support the rudder from below. **Always keep one support at all times**.
 For instance, if you have access to a car jack or a small hydraulic jack the better.
+**The most important thing to do before you do anything else, is to secure the rudder from falling down**

 4. Unbolt and remove the steering cables, steering quadrant and quadrant key.
 You may need to grip the key firmly with locking pliers and hit the locking pliers with a hammer to get it loose.